Difference Between MOA and AOA

 - MOA defines the relationship between a company and outsiders, while AOA defines the relationship between the company and its members.

-Thus it can be concluded that while MOA is a supreme document, AOA is a document supporting MOA.
+It can be clearly seen that MOA and AOA are both crucial for a firm.
+But in comparison to the AOA, it is essential for a firm to draft a memorandum of association.
+MOA serves as a supreme document, while AOA is a document supporting the MOA.
 MOA defines the relationship between the company and its outsiders, while AOA defines the relationship between the company and its members.
+Moreover, amending an AOA is much simpler than a MOA.

 Yes, it is mandatory that the company submits a duly signed MOA to the registrar at the time of incorporation, and if there is AOA, then a duly signed AOA as well.